 In a city that is ever evolving, meanwhile space presents an opportunity for creativity, entrepreneurship, and to use land more efficiently.
-This project will examine the challenges and opportunities in realising the potential of meanwhile spaces.
+This project examined the challenges and opportunities in realising the potential of meanwhile spaces.

-Despite a large amount of coverage around the opportunities and successes of meanwhile use, there is little research as to how much space is given over at any time to meanwhile use, the types of activity taking place, and the pros and cons of the increasing amount of meanwhile activity across the capital.
+Despite a large amount of coverage around the opportunities and successes of meanwhile use, there had been little research looking at how much space is given over at any time to meanwhile use, the types of activity taking place, and the pros and cons of the increasing amount of meanwhile activity across the capital.

-For the purpose of this project, we define meanwhile use as the temporary use of a space awaiting redevelopment.
+For the purpose of this project, we defined meanwhile use as the temporary use of a space awaiting redevelopment.

 - How can temporary use make a greater contribution to the city?

 - What are the barriers to widening participation in meanwhile use activity, particularly in terms of planning and licensing?

 - Should we promote the use of temporary or ‘in-between spaces’ for other purposes than commercial?

 - Are there unintended consequences from expanding use of in-between spaces?

 We used desk research to identify existing London trends in meanwhile use, studies of impact and value.
 Case studies of meanwhile uses in London were developed and tested out through roundtables and interviews with landowners, local authorities, businesses, residents and project leads.